| Home Earth

 Malinke Rhythms and Songs - Mamady Keita & Famoudou Konate solo.

 Home of the Fuuta-Jaloo and Fuutanke of Guinea.

-Home of the Mande Nation (West Africa).
+Wikipedia page about the Mande Nation (West Africa).

 Home of the Fulbhe and Haal-Pular nation (West Africa).

 Business & EconomyGuinea is a poor, developing country despite the fact that it possesses the world's largest reserves of bauxite and the largest unexploited high-grade iron ore reserves, plus gold and diamonds.
 The country's hydro potential is huge and it could be a major exporter of electricity.
 An Ebola virus epidemic has stalled economic growth in 2014-15 and restrained several projects, such as offshore oil exploration and the Simandou iron ore project in southern Guinea's Nzérékoré Region.

 Official website of Guinea's Ministry of Mines and Geology.

 Air Guinee was the national airline of Guinea.
 The company was founded in 1960, the airline's main haub was Conakry International Airport, it served the West African countries of Benin, Guinea, Guinea-Bissau, Liberia, Mali, Nigeria, Kinshasa/Congo, Senegal and Sierra Leone.
 The airline ceased operations in 2002.

 Image: Martin Baran